semlix/semlix/docs/source/indexing.rst

 Merging segments
 ================

-A Whoosh ``filedb`` index is really a container for one or more "sub-indexes" called segments.
-When you add documents to an index, instead of integrating the new documents with the existing documents (which could potentially be very expensive, since it involves resorting all the indexed terms on disk), Whoosh creates a new segment next to the existing segment.
-Then when you search the index, Whoosh searches both segments individually and merges the results so the segments appear to be one unified index.
+A semlix ``filedb`` index is really a container for one or more "sub-indexes" called segments.
+When you add documents to an index, instead of integrating the new documents with the existing documents (which could potentially be very expensive, since it involves resorting all the indexed terms on disk), semlix creates a new segment next to the existing segment.
+Then when you search the index, semlix searches both segments individually and merges the results so the segments appear to be one unified index.
 (This smart design is copied from Lucene.)

 So, having a few segments is more efficient than rewriting the entire index every time you add some documents.
 But searching multiple segments does slow down searching somewhat, and the more segments you have, the slower it gets.
-So Whoosh has an algorithm that runs when you call ``commit()`` that looks for small segments it can merge together to make fewer, bigger segments.
+So semlix has an algorithm that runs when you call ``commit()`` that looks for small segments it can merge together to make fewer, bigger segments.

-To prevent Whoosh from merging segments during a commit, use the ``merge`` keyword argument::
+To prevent semlix from merging segments during a commit, use the ``merge`` keyword argument::

     writer.commit(merge=False)